-Request Token: A value derived in a method specified by the CA which binds this demonstration of control to the certificate request.
+Request Token: A value, derived in a method specified by the CA which binds this demonstration of control to the certificate request.
+The CA SHOULD define within its CPS (or a document clearly referenced by the CPS) the format and method of Request Tokens it accepts.